The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Alexiis McLean

-ASWSUG Director of Legislative Affairs/Club Leader
+ASWSUG Director of Legislative Affairs; Club Leader

 Global Business & Innovation Network (GBIN) Club

-Hi, I’m Lexi!
-I’m stepping into 2026–2027 as a Co‑Lead of GBIN, a group I helped launch in collaboration with WSU leadership because I believe online students deserve a space where ideas spark, friendships form, and business concepts come alive.
-To offer a place for us to gain industry knowledge and sharpen our skills.
-I’m a Management major and an aerospace professional with my sights set on becoming a program manager, and I love any challenge that lets me organize chaos, build community, or bring people together around a shared goal.
+I’m a management major and an aerospace professional with my sights set on becoming a program manager.
+I love any challenge that lets me organize chaos, build community, or bring people together to achieve a shared goal.

-When I’m not deep in a project, you’ll probably find me talking about space missions, admiring dinosaurs like they are old friends, or exploring something new with my dog Luna (named after the Lunar Hopper).
+When I’m not deep in a project, you’ll probably find me talking about space missions, admiring dinosaurs like they are old friends, or exploring something new with my dog, Luna (named after the Lunar Hopper).
 I bring a mix of curiosity, creativity, and “let’s make this happen” energy to everything I do!
-I’m excited to help GBIN grow into a place where Global students feel connected, confident, and ready to lead.
+I’m excited to help GBIN grow into a place where Global Campus students feel connected, confident, and ready to lead.
 See you soon!

 Go Cougs!